2021 Sewer Clean Out Plan (Updated May 2021)

-Sewer Clean Out Plan
+Sewer Clean Out Plan History and Definitions

 As background, we have several different types of sewer lines within our community.
 All units have sewer lines within their units (private lines).
 Some private lines connect to a common line running under their building, exiting at the lower end of their building and then becoming a common area trunk line.
 Some private lines connect directly to either a common area trunk line or a city line (single tap units).